 Full list of all approved and scheduled courses: Training courses currently scheduled to run

-An ISA Senior Instructor is an experienced Instructor who has been trained to take on the task of leading a team of ISA Instructors in the safe and effective delivery of ISA accredited training courses within an ISA Training Centre.
+An Irish Sailing Senior Instructor is an experienced Instructor who has been trained to take on the task of leading a team of Irish Sailing Instructors in the safe and effective delivery of Irish Sailing accredited training courses within an Irish Sailing Training Centre.
 In doing so they will act as:

 Leader, Manager, Technical Expert, and Instructor.

 Am I Eligible to Become a Senior Instructor

 The Pre-Requisites to becoming and ISA Senior Instructor for all courses are: